wdk-docs/vscode-docs/docs/languages/ruby.md

 ---
 Order: 15
 Area: languages
-TOCTitle: Ruby
+title: Ruby
-ContentId: 33c079a7-f8d5-48fc-9d92-16be760b42ab
+id: 33c079a7-f8d5-48fc-9d92-16be760b42ab
 PageTitle: Ruby with Visual Studio Code
 DateApproved: 3/23/2023
-MetaDescription: Learn about Visual Studio Code editor features (code completion, debugging, snippets, linting) for Ruby.
+description: Learn about Visual Studio Code editor features (code completion, debugging, snippets, linting) for Ruby.
 ---

 # Ruby in Visual Studio Code

 [Ruby](https://www.ruby-lang.org) is a dynamic, open-source programming language known for its simplicity and productivity.
 With an expressive and elegant syntax, part of the Ruby philosophy is to make developers happy.
 It is often used for web development with a range of different frameworks, and for scripting, allowing for fast iterations when building prototypes.